Welsh Labour is setting itself apart from its UK counterpart -First Minister Eluned Morgan

-Welsh Labour is setting itself apart from its UK counterpart, First Minister Eluned Morgan has said
+Welsh Labour is setting itself apart from Westminster amid Starmer struggles, says First Minister Eluned Morgan

 In an interview marking the start of the new Senedd term, she said she was "determined to make sure that people recognise" that in Wales, "we hold on to the values that have always set us apart".